sourcegraph/handbook/content/departments/engineering/teams/cody/cody-gateway/index.md

 All alerts from all environments currently go to #alerts-cody-gateway.

-> NOTE: OpsGenie alerts to #ask-cloud are slated to be configured for the production instance.
+> [!NOTE] OpsGenie alerts to #ask-cloud are slated to be configured for the production instance.
 > For now, #wg-cody-gateway will monitor alerts for any issues.

 ### Observability